AndreaCimminoArriaga/Thorcomics/README.md

 Thorcomics
 ==========

-A comic store demo developed in php+mysql (without payment implementations).
+A comic store demo (without payment implementations).
 To see the info about this project visit

 	thorcomics-cimminoarriaga.rhcloud.com/descripcion_app.php